Unadon vs Unaju: The Difference between the 2 Grilled Eel Rice

-There are several rice bowl dishes that have been widely enjoyed by us Japanese for a long time, such as “Katsudon (カツ丼)”, “Oyakodon (親子丼)”, and “Tendon (天丼)”, but do you know what rice bowl dish has the longest history in Japan?
+There are several rice bowl dishes generally called “Donburi (丼)” that have been widely enjoyed by us Japanese for a long time, which include “Katsudon (カツ丼)”, “Oyakodon (親子丼)”, and “Tendon (天丼)”, but do you know what Donburi dish has the longest history in Japan?

 The Difference between Unadon and Unaju

 However, the 2 grilled eel dishes are different in a certain respect.
 Then, how is Unadon different from Unaju?
 Today, I will talk about that.

 Unadon (うな丼, 鰻丼)

-Unadon is the bowl of rice topped with grilled eel.
-Bones are removed from eel and the boneless eel is grilled without seasoning.
-Following that, the cooked eel is brushed with a sweet savory sauce made from dark soy sauce, Mirin sweet cooking rice wine, sugar and Sake rice wine is applied on the eel.
+First off, Unadon is the bowl of rice topped with grilled eel where bones are removed from the eel and the boneless eel is grilled without seasoning.
+Following that, the cooked eel is brushed with a sweet savory sauce made from dark soy sauce, Mirin sweet cooking rice wine, sugar and Sake rice wine.

 Unaju (うな重, 鰻重)

-As you can guess from the above, the difference between Unadon and Unaju is only the container.
-In other words, the inside dishes are the same thing.
+As you can guess from the above, the difference between Unadon and Unaju only comes from the difference in the container.
+In other words, the dishes inside are essentially the same thing.

 However in general, Unaju is topped with a larger amount of grilled eel and is pricey as compared to Unadon.
 Besides, Unaju usually comes with a Suimono soup with eel guts, in addition to some small plates or bowls of side dishes, and is higher in rank than Unadon.